hm-lang/core/proposals/README.md

 # this could also be defined as `exampleClass anotherMethod(This;, PlusK: int): null`.
 exampleClass;;anotherMethod(PlusK: int): null
     This X += PlusK * 1000
 ```

+Note that we do not allow adding instance functions or instance variables outside
+of the class definition, as that would change the memory footprint of each class instance.

 Note that we recommend using named fields for constructors rather than static
 class functions to create new instances of the class.
 This is because named fields